-Pumpkin spice latte meets hot chocolate in this warming and healthy recipe
+Pumpkin spice latte meets hot chocolate in this healthy recipe

-If you like pumpkin spice and chocolate flavor, this pumpkin spice hot chocolate might become your new favorite drink recipe for the colder seasons.
+If you like hot chocolate and pumpkin spice, then this pumpkin spice hot chocolate might become your new favorite drink recipe for the colder seasons.

 Imagine a dessert made with pumpkin and chocolate… but in a cup and with much less calories!